-A guided tour of some of the most famous and relevant landmarks in Vicenza: Villa “La Rotonda”, the Olimpic Theatre and the Basilica, accompanied by Prof. Paola Pellegrini, who will enlighten the students about Palladian architecture.
+A guided tour of some of the most famous and relevant landmarks in Vicenza: Villa “La Rotonda”, the Olimpic Theatre and the Basilica, to discover more about Palladian architecture.

 Villa “La Rotonda”